KM-IOT-ChargingStation/documents/README.md

 ### 1.Research Background and Significance

-&emsp;&emsp;After years of developing technology, our company has organized a number of technical engineers to continuously improve and optimize electric bicycle charging pile products step by step.
+&emsp;After years of developing technology, our company has organized a number of technical engineers to continuously improve and optimize electric bicycle charging pile products step by step.
 In the process of technical assistance and cooperation with various customer companies, we have taken many detours and summed up a lot of valuable experience.
 To this end, we have specially developed a server communication framework for the new version of the charging pile (with OTA upgrade function), which is convenient for the customer technical team to seamlessly connect our charging pile products.

 ## II.System Related Technologies
 ### 1.Netty